-Towards the end Sir Mackay expressed his preference for a bum gift over a gift card.
+Towards the end Brett expressed his preference for a bum gift over a gift card.

 My response here is that mindless junk, no matter how thoughtful is still mindless junk.
-Now this could simply be Brett and I having a difference of opinion, but I would take a gift card over mindless junk any day.
+Maybe this is simply a difference of opinion, but I would take a gift card over mindless junk any day.

 Gift cards are not that bad.

 Just to be clear, gift cards are not the be all and end all of gifts.
-Far, far, from it.
+Far from it.

-I laboured in my last post on the importance of giving a thoughtful and meaningful gift that will really wow someone.
-The goal is something that will remind them of you every time they use or eat or look at it.
 We should always be thinking of the recipient, our relationship to them, and various other factors that go into getting a really great gift.
-Occasionally (maybe rarely), a gift card does fit this description.
+Occasionally a gift card does fit this description.

 A gift card does not have to be a last resort, but it should almost never be our first.
 It should be used, like all good gifts, when it happens to be the most thoughtful, prudent choice for an individual.

 Here are some points to be considered when deciding if a gift card is the way to go.

 To be fair Brett acknowledged this in his post, but I want to go a little bit further.
 Brett gave some examples where, try as we might, we simply don’t know the person well enough to get the perfect gift.
 In this situation a gift card can be the most thoughtful option.

 Personally, I can’t help but think of the person who gave me a gift card when I’m swiping it to make a purchase, and I’m always grateful.